korem-lab/SGVFinder2/README.md

 # ICRA and SGVFinder

-This code first mapps reads to a reference database of the choice (see below for details).
+This code first maps reads to a reference database of the choice.
 ICRA then corrects read assignments by coverage, based on re-distribution of ambiguously mapped reads.
 The corrected assignments are used to detect structural variants that are either variable across a cohort or deleted